jcreek/AGameOfThronesTheBoardGame-12PlayerVersion/Assembly-Instructions.md

 I was able to find a local professional printer who printed these onto paper for around £50 in total for two A0 prints.

 > ⚠️ **N.B.:** The original creator's instructions say to print the board across FOUR A0 pages.
 Do _not_ do this as it will be far too large, as well as incredibly expensive.

+### House Cards

+In some areas you may be able to get these printed professionally.
+When I tried they refused under copyright grounds, so I ended up printing them myself on a colour laser printer onto sticker paper, then applying them to A4 card at 280gsm.

+If you are able to find a professional printer who can print these for you, you can send them the images in [the `house-cards` folder](./printing/house-cards/).
+If not, then print [this PDF](./printing/house-cards.pdf), which contains all the cards fronts and backs for all houses.

+### Player Screens

+These have been custom-made (by the Groom himself!) as there were none included in the original mod.
+They are designed to help keep each player's information hidden from the others, while still being easy to read and use.
+There's a single [PDF](./printing/player-screens.pdf) that contains one screen per player.
+I printed these onto paper, then stuck them on card.